DrPlantabyte/kiss-xml/README.md

 For more details and examples, see the [documentation](https://docs.rs/kiss-xml/).

+## How to Contribute
+Found a bug?
+Want to add a new feature?
+Great!
+Here's what to do:

+First, create an issue on the [official KISS-XML GitHub page](https://github.com/DrPlantabyte/kiss-xml).
+Make sure that your issue description includes examples and use-cases.

+Next, create one or more unit tests that fails unless the bug-fix/feature is correctly implemented.
+The unit tests can be proposed in your issue description or you can fork the KISS-XML repo and add them to the file `tests/issues.rs`.
+Make sure all test functions start with "test_issue_##" and contain a link to the GitHub issue thread in the description.

+Finally, if you've implemented it yourself in a fork, create a pull request from your fork into the `staging` branch (PRs to `main` will be rejected).

+Thank you!

 ## License
 This library is open source, licensed under the MIT License.
 You may use it as-is or with modification, without any limitations.